List of Most Frequently Asked Datastage Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #12) What are DataStage sequences?

-Q #13) If you want to use a same piece of code in different jobs, how will you achieve this?
+Q #13) If you want to use the same piece of code in different jobs, how will you achieve this?

 Q #14) Where do the Datastage jobs get stored?